kendryte/k230_docs/en/01_software/board/ai/K230_nncase_Development_Guide.md

 ### 2.3 Examples

-The model and python compilation script used in the following example
+The following examples use models and Python compilation scripts.

-- The original model files are located in the /path/to/k230_sdk/src/big/nncase/examples/models directory
+- The original model files are located in `/path/to/k230_sdk/src/big/nncase/examples/models`
-- Python compilation scripts are located in the /path/to/k230_sdk/src/big/nncase/examples/scripts directory
+- The Python compilation scripts are located in `/path/to/k230_sdk/src/big/nncase/examples/scripts`

-#### 2.3.1 Compiling the tflite model
+#### 2.3.1 Compiling a TFLite Model

-mbv2_tflite.py is following
+The `mbv2_tflite.py` script is as follows:

 ```python
 import os